PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   intentionally fixes former rewrites that accepted near-equal grids, absent float metadata, or a float bridge exposed as a public input.
 Missing required operator families retain historical pruning without allocating an index, and both production call sites pass the Session `LayoutState`.
+- Quantized Logistic cleanup accepts only an exact linear `DEQUANTIZE -> LOGISTIC -> QUANTIZE` chain.
+Input and output tensors must use the same INT8 or UINT8 dtype.
+The input grid requires a positive finite scale and in-range zero point; the output grid is exactly scale `1/256` with zero point `-128` for INT8 or `0` for UINT8.
+Tolerant scale equality is not sufficient for the builtin's canonical output contract.
+All four tensors must exist, float dtypes must agree, and elementwise shape/signature metadata must be identical across the complete chain without imposing a fixed rank.
+  Both float bridges are private, uniquely produced, exclusively consumed, and topologically ordered; the quantized output cannot also be an input.
+  Every guard completes before indexed Logistic edge mutation, version selection, and differential wrapper removal.
+This intentionally fixes former rewrites that accepted a near-canonical output scale, missing or invalid input quantization, absent float metadata, or a public-input bridge.
+  Missing required families retain historical pruning without allocating an index, and both production call sites pass the Session `LayoutState`.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index